 India's central bank cuts key lending rate to 6.5 percent

-NEW DELHI (AP) — India's central bank has cut its key interest rate by a quarter of a percentage point and hinted at other measures to boost liquidity and spur economic growth.
+NEW DELHI (AP) — India's central bank on Tuesday cut its key interest rate by a quarter of a percentage point and hinted at other measures to boost liquidity and spur economic growth.

-The Reserve Bank of India reduced its repo rate to 6.5 percent on Tuesday.
+The Reserve Bank of India reduced its repo rate to 6.5 percent.
 This is the rate at which the central bank lends to commercial banks.

 RBI governor Raghuram Rajan kept India's growth forecast for the 2016-17 financial year unchanged at 7.6 percent.
 India's financial year runs from April to March.